mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2024b/README.md

 | `3389`, `22` | Required for Remote Desktop and Secure Connection functionality.
 This can be used for troubleshooting and debugging MATLAB Web App Server. |

 ### Use an existing network license manager in an existing VPC
+For complete instructions on deploying the Network License Manager for MATLAB reference architecture, see [Network License Manager for MATLAB on Amazon Web Services](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).

-If you want to use an exisiting network license manager:
+If you want to use an existing network license manager in an existing VPC:
 - Choose `No` for the *Deploy Network License Manager* step of the deployment.
 - Specify the IP address of the existing network license manager in the `IP Address of Existing Network License Manager` step of the deployment.
+You can find the private IP address in the *Outputs* tab of the existing network license manager deployment.

 To use an existing network license manager, you must add the security group of the server VMs to the security group of the license manager.
-1. In the AWS management console, select the stack where the network license manager is deployed.
+1. In the AWS management console, select the external security group that is nested in the network license manager stack you created.
+If it is not present in the stack list, ensure the **View nested** option is enabled.<p>For example: `mluser-nlm-MWSecurityGroupExternal-8JJX66NUZDD8`</p>
-1. In the *Stack details* for your stack, click **Resources**.
+1. In the *Stack details* for the external security group stack, click **Resources**.
 1. Look for the **Logical ID** named ```SecurityGroup``` and click the corresponding URL listed under **Physical ID**.
 This will take you to the security group details.
-1. Click the **Inbound Rules** tab, then click **Edit Inbound Rules**.
+1. Select the security group.
+Click the **Inbound Rules** tab, then click **Edit Inbound Rules**.
 1. Click **Add Rule**.
 1. In the **Type** dropdown, select ```All TCP```.
-1. In the **Source**, search and add the ```MatlabWebappServerCloudStackSg``` security group.
+1. In the **Source**, search and add the ```matlab-webapp-server-sg``` security group.
 1. Click **Save Rules**.

->**NOTE:** When using an existing license manager on an existing VPC, use the private IP address of the network license manager.
-You can find the private IP address in the *Outputs* tab of the existing network license manager deployment.

 ## Step 4.
 Create Stack
 Review or edit your stack details.
 You must select the acknowledgements to create IAM resources.
 Otherwise, the deployment produces a `Requires capabilities : [CAPABILITY_IAM]` error and fails to create resources.
 For more information about IAM, see [IAM FAQ](https://aws.amazon.com/iam/faqs).